xaage/Ecommerce-Predicting-Sales/README.md

 * *InvoiceDate*: Invoice Date and time.
 Numeric, the day and time when each transaction was generated.
 * *UnitPrice*: Unit price.
 Numeric, Product price per unit in sterling.
 * *CustomerID*: Customer number.
 Nominal, a 5-digit integral number uniquely assigned to each customer.
 * *Country*: Country name.
 Nominal, the name of the country where each customer resides.
-* Invoice No -The Invoice number of the transaction<br>
-* Stock Code - STock code for the item<br>
-* Description - description of the item<br>
-* Quantity - quantity purchased for a particular transaction<br>
-* Invoice Date - The date the inovice being issued<br>
-* Unit Price - price per item<br>
-* Customer ID - unique id for a particular customer<br>
-* Country - Country where the customer originated from<br>

 ## Approach
 To help the retailer better understand its customers, the following procedures were performed: